-Applicants for licensure as a Licensed Professional Clinical Counselor ("LPCC") must obtain a doctor's or master's degree from a school, college, or university approved by or accredited by the following entities:

-- BPPE; - Western Association of Schools and Colleges, or, - A regional accrediting agency recognized by the U.S. Department of Education.
+Applicants for licensure as a Licensed Professional Clinical Counselor ("LPCC") must obtain a doctor's or master's degree from a school, college, or university that possess an unconditional approval by the Bureau for Private Postsecondary Education at the time of the applicant's graduation from the school, college, or university or from a school that is accredited by a regional or national institutional accrediting agency that is recognized by the United States Department of Education.

 The Board will confirm a school's degree program contains coursework that satisfies the educational requirements for LMFT and LPCC licensure.
-To date, the Board has reviewed 1010 LMFT programs across 79 schools and 108 LPCC programs across 63 schools.
+To date, the Board has reviewed 101LMFT programs across 79 California schools and 108 LPCC programs across 63 California schools.